suncoast-devs/handbook/assignments/minesweeper.md

 - [JavaScript Fetch API Quick Reference](https://handbook.suncoast.io/lessons/misc-quick-reference/js-fetch)
 - [AXIOS a better "fetch" for JavaScript](https://handbook.suncoast.io/lessons/misc-quick-reference/axios)
 - [Brief, but good article on using two-dimensional-arrays in React](https://www.pluralsight.com/guides/display-multidimensional-array-data-in-react)
-- Use Insomnia to test out the API, try "playing" games with the API.
+- Use Insomnia to test out the API.
+Try "playing" games with the API.
 This will help you understand the "flow" of the game via the API.

 ### Explorer Mode

-- Create a new game when the page loads, and render it on the screen, use the animated gif above as a user interface guide.
-Do at least that much, but also feel free to _have fun_.
+- Create a button to create a new game.
+Use the animated gif above as a user interface guide.
+Do at least that much, but also feel free to have fun.
 - Style the cells appropriately.
-- Left clicking a cell performs the `check` action
+- Left-clicking a cell performs the `check` action
 - Right/secondary clicking a cell performs the `flag` action
-- When the game status changed to `won` or `lost` a victory or failure message - Don't use `alert` for this, update the user interface.
+- When the game status changed to `won` or `lost` a victory or failure message - Do not use `alert` for this.
+Update the user interface.
-- Not required in explorer mode, but as a mid-challenge before tackling Adventure Mode: add a button that allows the user to make a new game.
-The user could abandon their current game or start a new one after winning or losing.
-Use state/events to do this, no reloading the page.

 ### Adventure Mode

-- Before creating the game, prompt the user to choose: _Easy_, _Medium_, or _Hard_ mode.
+- Before creating the game, allow the user to choose: _Easy_, _Medium_, or _Hard_ mode.
-- Have fun with the styling, make it your own.
+- Have fun with the styling.
+Make it your own.

 ### Epic Mode